appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 ## Securing your Installation

-In contrast to an installation on the `Apache` webserver, `appserver.io` actually can't parse `.htaccess` files.
+In contrast to an installation on the `Apache` webserver, `appserver.io` actually can not parse `.htaccess` files.
 So it is necessary to secure your installation manually by adding the apropriate directives to the `appserver.xml` configuration file.

 So, after the installation process, described above, the next step is to login to the `admin` panel.
 To do this, open `http://127.0.0.1:9080/magento/index.php/admin`

 ![Magento - Log in to Admin Panel]({{ "/assets/img/posts/magento_admin_login.png" | prepend: site.baseurl }} "Enter Username and Password")

-and login with the user credentials you've created before.
-After you've deleted the unread messages and update the `Indexers`, there will still be one message left below the top navigation.
+and login with the user credentials that you created before.
+Delete the unread messages and update the `Indexers`.
+There will be one message left below the top navigation.

 ![Magento - Dashboard]({{ "/assets/img/posts/magento_admin_config_incorrect.png" | prepend: site.baseurl }} "Security Issue")

 This message is a result of a Magento internal security check that tries to open the previously generated `/opt/appserver/webapps/magento/app/etc/config.xml` by simulating a browser.
 Try it by yourself!
 Start your favorite browser and open `http://127.0.0.1:9080/magento/app/etc/config.xml`.
-You should see a page, very similar to this
+You should see a page very similar to this

 ![Magento - XML Configuration]({{ "/assets/img/posts/magento_config_data.png" | prepend: site.baseurl }} "XML Configuration data in browser")